Local government in Sri Lanka

+As of 24 March 2025, there were 341 local authorities, comprising 29 municipal councils, 36 urban councils and 276 Pradeshiya Sabha.
+All local authorities are elected using the mixed electoral system.

 History

 Sri Lanka has a long history of local government.
 According to the Mahavamsa the earliest Sinhalese settlements, dating to the 4th century BC, were village based.
 These villages were used by the Sinhalese kings as a unit of administration.
 Each village was independently administered.
 Village Councils (Gam Sabhas) administered local affairs, addressed people's grievances and settled minor disputes.
 The village-based administration continued for centuries in one form or the other.

 Colonial rule

 In 1818 the Village Councils were abolished by the British rulers of Ceylon.
 The Colebrooke-Cameron Commission of 1833 recommended that some form of village committee system should be introduced.
 The Paddy Lands and Irrigation Ordinance No. 9 of 1856 re-introduced the Village Councils to oversee agriculture and irrigation.
 The Village Councils were chaired by the British-appointed Government Agent or Assistant Government Agent who in turn appointed the other members of the Village Councils.

 The local government saw a number of developments in the late 19th century.
-The Road Committees Act No 10 of 1861 created Provincial Road Committees and District Road Committees to administer the country’s public roads.
+The Road Committees Act No 10 of 1861 created Provincial Road Committees and District Road Committees to administer the country's public roads.
 The committees consisted of government officials, appointed members and elected members.
 The Road Committees functioned between 1861 and 1951 when their functions were transferred to the Public Works Department.

 The Municipal Council Ordinance No. 17 of 1865 transferred responsibility for some local administration to local residents.
 The Municipal Councils consisted of elected and appointed members.
 Under the ordinance Municipal Councils were created for Colombo and Kandy.
 Reforms enacted in 1931 resulted in all members of Municipal Councils being elected.

 The Village Communities Ordinance No. 26 of 1871 introduced Village Committees for local administration and Rural Courts for judicial administration.
 The ordinance allowed the Governor and the Legislative Council to create a Village Committee at the request of local residents.
 The Government Agent chaired the Village Committee and other members were appointed.
 The Village Committees were similar to the Village Councils.
 Village Committees worked well and in 1938 reforms were carried out allowing for members to be elected, the chairman being elected by other members, the creation of wards and the exclusion of local chiefs from being members.
 Village Committees could now collect land tax and provide local services such as roads, water supply, common amenities and public health.